elsoroka/Satisfiability.jl/docs/src/faq.md

 Because the SMT theory of real-valued variables is incomplete.

 ## Where do all the long, ugly names in the SMT file come from?
-To prevent names from being duplicated, BooleanSatisfiability.jl names new expressions using the Julia `hash` of their child expressions.
+To prevent names from being duplicated, Satisfiability.jl names new expressions using the Julia `hash` of their child expressions.

 For example, suppose you have
 ```@example